Registration and Member Updates

 Inactive to General

-Members holding an Inactive Class of Registration for less than three years can apply to transfer to a General Certificate by completing and forwarding the Application for Transferring from Inactive to a General Certificate of Registration as Dental Technologist in Ontario to the College for review and approval by the Registrar.
+Registrants holding an Inactive Class of Registration for less than three years can apply to transfer to a General Certificate during the annual renewal process by selecting the option “I am applying to transfer from inactive to General Class” for review and approval by the Registrar.
+For all other times, please contact the College to apply.

-Any Member who has held an Inactive Certificate of Registration for more than three (3) years is required to satisfactorily complete a refresher course and examinations within the fifteen (15) months before your application for reinstatement as a General member.
+Any Registrant who has held an Inactive Certificate of Registration for more than three (3) years is required to satisfactorily complete a refresher course and examinations within the fifteen (15) months before your application for reinstatement as a General Registrant.

 Resigning from the Profession

-Members may apply to retire or resign from the College during the annual renewal process by selecting the option “I am resigning my registration before September 1st”.
-For all other times a member can select the “Resign Registration” option found on the main menu (left side of screen) and answer the questions.
+Registrants may apply to retire or resign from the College during the annual renewal process by selecting the option “I am resigning my registration before September 1st”.
+For all other times a registrant can select the “Resign Registration” option found on the main menu (left side of screen) and answer the questions.
 The College will review the application and advise once the application has been approved by the Registrar.
-The College does not recommend that a Member give up their membership unless they are certain of not returning.
+The College does not recommend that a Registrant give up their membership unless they are certain of not returning.

 Application for reinstatement of membership can be made at any time, however, will be governed by the regulations, policies and registration requirements in place at the time of application for reinstatement.